turbot/steampipe-plugin-zoom/README.md

 }
 ```

+### JWT Application

+Note: JWT applications are deprecated as of June 1, 2023 and will be entirely disabled on September 1, 2023.
+We recommend migrating to Server-to-Server OAuth applications.

-or you may specify the APIKey and APISecret to authenticate:
+You may specify the API key and API secret:

 - `api_key`: The Zoom API key provided by SDK/JWT OAuth app.
 - `api_secret`: The Zoom API secret provided by SDK/JWT OAuth app.